US Post Office-Ilion

 In the present day, Herkimer County continues to be a vibrant and diverse community.
 It offers a range of recreational activities, including hiking, fishing, and camping in its picturesque natural landscapes.
 The county is also home to several colleges and universities, contributing to a thriving educational sector.
 With its rich history, natural beauty, and continued growth, Herkimer County remains a unique and welcoming area in upstate New York.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Herkimer County, New York.
+This timeline provides a condensed summary of the historical journey of Herkimer County, New York.

 • 1791 - Herkimer County is established as a county in the state of New York.